mlz-ictrl/nicos/doc/source/protocols/daemon.rst

   or 'plain'; the client should hash passwords with the given algorithm (except if it is 'plain') before sending

-The daemon then expects a data frame with three strings (separated by RS), giving the login name, the password (possibly hashed) and a string to use as the :envvar:`DISPLAY` environment variable on the server.
+The daemon then expects a "authenticate" command with a serialized dictionary, giving the login name (key "login"), the password (possibly hashed) (key "passwd") and a string to use as the :envvar:`DISPLAY` environment variable on the server (key "display").
 The latter is mostly obsolete, as it is incompatible with logins from multiple machines; no value needs to be transferred.

-If the login name and password are accepted, the daemon sends back an "ok" frame and connection is ready to accept commands.
+If the login name and password are accepted, the daemon sends back an "ok" frame and connection is ready to accept further commands.

 At this time, the client can open a second connection to the server port and send the client ID.
-This connection will be detected as the event connection, and the client can then start receiving data frames on this connection.
+This connection will be detected as the event connection, and the client can then start receiving event frames on this connection.

 Daemon functionality